-An Apprenticeship is a set of separate qualifications, called a ‘framework’ and they will need to complete all parts to achieve their Apprenticeship.
+An Apprenticeship is a set of skills, knowledge and behaviours, , called a ‘standard’ and they will need to complete all parts to achieve their Apprenticeship.

 Taking on an Apprentice has a huge range of benefits for your business.
 But don’t just take our word for it, as the facts speak for themselves.

 - 80% of companies who invest in Apprentices have reported a significant increase in employee retention.

 - 77% of employers believe Apprenticeships make them more competitive.

 - 76% of those employers who employ Apprentices agree they make their workplace more productive.